rabbilbhuiyan/AzureLearning/Terraform/Terraform_devOps/readme.md

     - then add 3 instance of terraform by using + of Agent job
     - Go to 1st instance and rename it to Terraform:init
       - give the path of drop folder in configuration directory (by clicking ... dot)
-  - if you donot find any available azure service connection then have tocreate the service principal (to get conncection with terrafrom and azure devops)
+      - if you don't find any available azure service connection then have to create the service principal (to get conncection with terrafrom and azure devops)
       - then select resource group, storage account, container- if you don't have those earlier then have to create
       - for 'key' you can get the variable name from the i sign (terrraform.tfstate)-tfstate is the name of container
   - go to the next task: rename it as Terraform: plan, select command:plan, chose the drop folder for configuration directory, chose azure service connections
   - go to next stage: rename it terraform:apply, same process above, only put additioanl command arguments: -auto-approve
   - save